ssandrews/Smoldyn/docs/Smoldyn/SmoldynCodeDoc.rst

 -  Various additions for compatibility with Biosimulators.

 -  Minor additions to Python API: Simulation.counts and getError.

+   .. rubric:: Modifications for version 2.66 (not released yet)
+      :name: modifications-for-version-2.66-not-released-yet
+      :class: unnumbered

+-  Added “-s” command line flag for silent operation.

+-  Improved error reporting for Libsmoldyn ``smolPrepareSimFromFile`` and ``smolLoadSimFromFile`` functions.

+-  Added a test for Perl availability in bngrunBNGL, in smolbng.c.

+-  Added smolGetSpecies function to libsmoldyn.
+I haven’t tested it yet.

+   .. rubric:: Modifications for version 2.67 (released 11/2/21)
+      :name: modifications-for-version-2.67-released-11221
+      :class: unnumbered

+-  Dilawar fixed a typo in the filament code.

+-  Fixed the ``longrangeforce`` command, where an index value could be off by one.

+-  Jonathan Karr and Dilawar updated the Biosimulators links.

 The wish/ to do list
 ====================